Dog found off Highway 99 after going missing for 6 years

 "I kept putting flyers on Facebook, Twitter and Instagram, anywhere I could get people's attention," Campos said.
 "He was part of the family.
 He was part of me."

-Chato now is staying with Front Street Animal Shelter in Sacramento while they figure out how to reunite the two.
-The shelter says they are doing everything they can to get Chato to Campos since she can't get back to Sacramento to pick him up.
+Chato was staying with Front Street Animal Shelter in Sacramento while they worked to figure out how to reunite the two.

+On Tuesday, a couple volunteered to take Chato to New Mexico via a 17-hour road trip.

+"It's such a heartwarming experience.
+I've never had this big of a tug on the heart," said Erica Vasquez, one of the volunteers with a local animal rescue.

 "I don't have anything under my Christmas tree.
 All I want is my dog under the tree," Campos said.